Industrial Pretreatment

 After your survey is reviewed, you may be asked to submit a Wastewater Discharge Permit Application, included in the Forms section below.
 A paper application is available upon request.

-The City requires the Wastewater Discharge Permit Application from a Significant Industrial User (SIU) or Categorical Industrial User (CIU) at least 90 days before they discharge process water.
+The City requires the Wastewater Discharge Permit Application from a Significant Industrial User (SIU) or Categorical Industrial User (CIU) at least 90 days before process water.
 City pretreatment staff will review your completed application and schedule a site visit at your facility.
 After the site visit, the City will determine if a permit is required.
 If a permit is necessary, City staff will provide a Wastewater Discharge Permit that lists your discharge standards, parameters or conditions and other requirements.
-If a permit is not necessary, a letter to that effect will be issued.
+If a permit is not necessary, a letter to that effect will be issued. they discharge

 Significant Industrial Users and Non-Significant Users are required to submit reports to Springfield’s Industrial Pretreatment program.
 Check your discharge permit for details.
 We can help you complete the initial reports to get you started.